-The audit engagement partner attends the AGM and is available to answer shareholder questions from shareholders relevant to the audit.
+The auditor attends the AGM and is available to answer shareholder questions from shareholders relevant to the audit.

 Principle 5: Make timely and balanced disclosure

 A listed entity should make timely and balanced disclosure of all matters concerning it that a reasonable person would expect to have a material effect on the price or value of its securities.